Us (Peter Gabriel album): Reception

 Us received generally positive reviews from critics.
 Billboard thought that Gabriel was positioned to "repeat the success of his So with his release of Us.
 Writing for the Chicago Tribune, Greg Kot stated the album's "opaque melodies and exotic rhythms reward the patient listener, but not without a struggle."
 The Los Angeles Times awarded the album three-and-a-half stars out of four and praised Gabriel's ability to integrate elements of world music into an art rock style.

+Music Week listed the album as their pick of the week, calling it a "stunning album of great cohesion" that represented "an important milestone" for Gabriel.
+Music & Media felt that Us aligned with the "globally determined" outlook of Gabriel and his Real World label.
+Writing for Select magazine, Dave Morrison wrote that world music influences were "seamlessly integrated into the textures of Us" and that it "finds Gabriel pushing further into his imaginative soundworld."
 In a combined review of So, Us, and Up, Record Collector gave the album four stars out of five and called it an "underrated, rewarding listen".